kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Maturity-Roadmap.md

 ## Enablers of Maturity

-Strong leadership sponsorship.
+Strong leadership sponsorship
-Central data strategy.
+Central data strategy
-Clear ROI tracking.
+Clear ROI tracking
 Responsible AI policy

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.